jtmycarkeys/hello-world/README.md

 # hello-world
 Hello,

 jtmycarkeys here.
-I would like to become a developer and this is practice.
+I would like to become a developer and this is github practice.

 Career interests:  Identity Management, Software Development, Risk Management, Virtualization, Database Administration.